mickfuzz/phd4/_posts/thesis_chapters/2024-7-1-Introduction.md

 Financial elements in general, lack of specialist funding addressed by training CPD funding for schools.
 But the effectiveness of this  is limited in teh following ways.
 Time, enthusiasm,

+**Contextual Challenges**

+The "After the Reboot" report [@waite_pedagogy_2017] also contained concerning observations.
+The report found that girls, ethnic minorities, and students of lower socio-economic status were all less likely to take computing as a subject at GCSE level.

+As mentioned above a more recent report shows a furter decline in girls uptake and cites cultural issues, a well as the issue of relative hardness of the subject.

+Sadly, the concerns mostly echo previous concerns with the alienating, abstract nature of computing culture which were explored and address as computing education emerged [Papert].

+They are also addressed by other work on inclusion from researchers explored in this and the next chapter which highlights the value of authentic projects which appeal to [Many], end products which incorporate personal creativity [many], and processes which incorporate a building of sense of community participation [many].

 **Games in Schools**

 The After the Reboot report [@waite_pedagogy_2017], returned to the subject of game making as a way of increasing engagement in the process of coding.
 The review highlighted several areas of promise which needed more research: using games for engagement, use of design patterns - a term explored later in this chapter - and the involvement of girls in coding and social and cultural aspects of coding.
-The "After the Reboot" report also contained concerning observations.
-The report found that girls, ethnic minorities, and students of lower socio-economic status were all less likely to take computing as a subject at GCSE level.
 Game making aligns well with the principles of inclusive practices and project-based learning (PBL).
 It provides: learner choice in projects which increases motivation; authentic and shareable project outcomes to encourage peer feedback and reflection;  iterative projects work supporting student mastery; and challenging goals and guidance in goal setting aiding self-regulation in learners.

 <!-- The benefits of game making aligns with those of wider creative computing projects.
 There has been extensive publication on computing education and techniques aimed to support teachers often new to the subject.
 These include a new website with materials, including quick guides and writing around a set of 12 computing principles.